alpacathunder1/gpuhost/README.md

 ## TODO

++ require a mount for plex role to be run
 + enforce efi boot order
 + Add shell role with bash options (like `set -o vi`)
 + Populate boot entries in install guide